ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Otherwise, RS MUST respond with a 4.01 (Unauthorized) error response.
 RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

-As specified in Section 5.10.1 of [RFC9200], when receiving an updated access token with updated authorization information from C (see Section 4.1), it is recommended that RS overwrites the previous access token.
+As specified in {{Section 5.10.1 of RFC9200}}, when receiving an updated access token with updated authorization information from C (see Section 4.1), it is recommended that RS overwrites the previous access token.
 That is, only the latest authorization information in the access token received by RS is valid.
 This simplifies the process needed by RS to keep track of authorization information for a given client.

 ## Cases of Establishing a New OSCORE Security Context